 The current building was not designed as a clinic, and space is not efficiently used.
 As demand has increased, health services have been squeezed into limited spaces or have over spilled outside.

-- Redevelop the existing building to create consultancy, treatment and examination rooms
+- Redeveloping the existing building to create consultancy, treatment and examination rooms

-- Adapt the back-annexe of the building into a new pharmacy, laboratory plus storage space
+- Adapting the back-annexe of the building into a new pharmacy, laboratory plus storage space

-- Remodel inpatient wards to create separate spaces for male, female and child wards of 4 to 6 beds
+- Remodelling inpatient wards to create separate spaces for male, female and child wards of 4 to 6 beds

 ZAMBEZI SAWMILLS COMMUNITY SCHOOL

 Zambezi Sawmills Community School is a thriving and successful community school in southern Zambia.
 The school is in a poor, densely populated urban area of Livingstone, about 4km from the town centre.